PX4/PX4-user_guide/en/config/airspeed.md

-# AirSpeed Calibration
+# Airspeed

-The airspeed calibration needs to read a stable baseline with 0 airspeed in order to determine an offset.
-Cup your hands over the pitot to block any wind (if calibrating the sensor indoors this is not needed) and then blow into the tube using your mouth (to signal completion of the calibration).
+Unlike most other sensor drivers, the airspeed sensor drivers are not automatically started.
+Currently the following types are supported, and need to be enabled via the corresponding parameter:
+- Sensirion SDP3X (**SENS_EN_SDP3X**)
+- TE MS4525 (**SENS_EN_MS4525**)
+- TE MS5525 (**SENS_EN_MS5525**)
+- Eagle Tree airspeed sensor (**SENS_EN_ETSASPD**)

 :::note
 [Airspeed sensors](../sensor/airspeed.md) are highly recommended for Fixed Wing and VTOL vehicles.
 :::

-## Performing the Calibration
+## Airspeed Calibration

+The airspeed calibration needs to read a stable baseline with 0 airspeed in order to determine an offset.
+Cup your hands over the pitot to block any wind (if calibrating the sensor indoors this is not needed) and then blow into the tube using your mouth (to signal completion of the calibration).

 To calibrate the airspeed sensor: